7 Ways to Generate New App Ideas And 40 Mobile App Ideas You Can Steal

 - Which strategies have not worked for them?

 - What components and people did your competitors need to bring their strategies to life?

 - What gaps and faults do you see in your competition’s strategies?

-- Can you create your own augmented strategy using the experience you have learned from your competition?
+- Can you create your own mobile app idea using the experience you have learned from your competition?

 Take a Closer Look at Businesses Outside Your Industry

 Too many companies make the mistake of staying trapped within their own industry bubble.
 They pay too much attention to “best practices” that only cater to their specific industry.
 In the long run, many of these companies all end up melting together to create a very similar experience.
 Generating new mobile app ideas does not come by simply taking the same idea and adding a fresh coating over it, it comes through bridging gaps, often times between two very unrelated concepts.

 Enhance your business, your app ideas, and your app by introducing concepts from a variety of unrelated industries.
 Below are a few suggestions of what to learn from a few industries.